mihirchronicles/mihirchronicles.github.io/content/bookshelf/paul-rand-a-designers-art.md

 - Design is a way of life, a point of view.
 It involves the whole complex of visual communications: talent, creative ability, manual skill, and technical knowledge.
 Aesthetics and economics, technology and psychology are intrinsically related to the process.
 - The artist is a collector of things imaginary or real.
 He accumulates things with the same enthusiasm that a little boy stuffs his pockets.
 The scrap heap and the museum are embraced with equal curiosity.
 He takes snapshots, makes notes and records impressions on tablecloths or newspapers, on backs of envelopes or matchbooks.
 Why one thing and not another is part of the mystery, but he is omnivorous.
 - The public is more familiar with bad design than good design.
 It is, in effect, conditioned to prefer bad design, because that is what it lives with.
 The new becomes threatening, the old reassuring.
-- The hardest thing to see is what is in front of your eyes. — Goethe
+- The hardest thing to see is what is in front of your eyes. - Goethe
-- Stubbornness may be one of the designer's admirable or notorious qualities (depending on one's point of view)—a principled refusal to compromise, or a means of camouflaging inadequacy.
+- Stubbornness may be one of the designer's admirable or notorious qualities (depending on one's point of view)-a principled refusal to compromise, or a means of camouflaging inadequacy.
 Design clichés, meaningless patterns, stylish illustrations, and predetermined solutions are signs of such weakness.
 An understanding of the significance of modernism and familiarity with the history of design, painting, architecture, and other disciplines, which distinguish the educated designer and make his role more meaningful, are not every designer's strong points.
 - Technologically, scientifically, and hygienically packages of today are practical, but are they beautiful?
 Functionalism does not preclude beauty, but it certainly does not guarantee it either.
 The obsession with functional shapes and new materials is a questionable limitation even for the conscientious designer blessed with a sensitive client.
 It tends to promote a misconception of simplicity, translating this admirable quality into bareness or rendering it self-conscious to the point of vapidity.